Skip to main content

 Deploy an emergency banner

-• (Optional) Text for the ‘short description’, which is a sentence displayed under the heading.
-This is optional.
+• text for the ‘short description’ (a sentence displayed under the heading)

-• (Optional) A URL for users to find more information (it might not be provided at first).
-Use a relative URL if the link on the www.gov.uk domain.
+• a URL for users to find more information (a relative URL if it’s on www.gov.uk)

 2. Deploy the banner

-Most GOV.UK pages have a cache TTL of 5 minutes.
-After deploying the emergency banner you should expect to see the banner appear on all GOV.UK pages within 10 minutes.
+Most GOV.UK pages have a cache max-age of 5 minutes.
+After deploying the emergency banner you should expect to see the banner on all GOV.UK pages within 10 minutes.

-• Double-check the information for the header, short description and link are as they should be
+• the header, short description and link text are correct

-• Make sure the banner colour is appropriate - black for a notable death, red for a national emergency, green for a local emergency
+• the banner is the right colour: black for notable death, red for national emergency, green for local emergency

 Some example pages to check